katie-r3/store/README.md

 * Mailer also emails when inventory is at 0.

 * Users are prevented from adding more than the current quantity of an item

+* Users can only leave one review per item